github/opensource.guide/getting-started/legal.md

 Making your GitHub project public is not the same as licensing your project.
 Public GitHub projects allow others to view and fork your project, but your work otherwise comes with no permissions unless you add an open source license.

-## Which open source license is appropriate for me?
+## Which open source license is appropriate for my project?

 There are [over 70 approved licenses](https://opensource.org/licenses/alphabetical) that conform with the generally accepted definition of open source.
 Here is a breakdown of three of the most common licenses.